qwx9/notes/net/algorithms/text/exact.index.md

 The _suffix trie_ T of suffixes of S is simply the trie associated to the set of suffixes of S.

-The problem here is searching for any occurrence of W in S.
+The problem here is searching for any occurrence of P in S.
-W is a factor of S if and only if W is a prefix of a suffix of S, ie. W ∈ S if and only if W is "readable" in the suffix trie of S, starting from the root.
+P is a factor of S if and only if P is a prefix of a suffix of S, ie. P ∈ S if and only if P is "readable" in the suffix trie of S, starting from the root.

 The problem with ordinary suffix tries